Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

 \end{enumerate}

 Note that if $X$ is a qcqs derived algebraic stack with separated diagonal, and $X$ is a tame derived Deligne-Mumford stack, or a tame algebraic stack in the sense of \cite[\S3]{tame-stacks}, then $X \in \AlgStk^\nice$ by \cite[Examples 2.15 and 2.16]{SixAlgSt}.
-By \cite[Theorem 2.14]{SixAlgSt}, we also have that $\AlgStk^\nice$ contains all quotients of qcqs derived algebraic spaces by nice groups.
+By \cite[Theorem 2.14]{SixAlgSt}, we also have that $\AlgStk^\nice$ contains all quotients of qcqs derived algebraic spaces by nice group schemes over affine schemes.

 Furthermore, by \cite[Theorem 2.12]{SixAlgSt}, any object of $\AlgStk^\nice$ that has affine diagonal is also in $\AlgStk^\lred$.